josafatburmeister/BirdSongIdentification/README.md

 Since we want to use the `./data` directory as both input and output directory of the spectrogram creation stage, we pass the same FileManager object to the
 "audio_file_manager" parameter and the "spectrogram_file_manager" parameter of the SpectrogramCreator constructor.

 As described in the section ["Stage 2: Spectrogram Creation"](#stage-2-spectrogram-creation), our pipeline implements a pre-filtering of the spectrograms into "signal" and "noise" spectrograms.
-The "signal_threshold" and "noise_threshold" parameters of the "create_spectrograms_for_datasets" method control which spectrograms are classified as "signal" spectrograms and which are classified as "noise" filtering.
+The "signal_threshold" and "noise_threshold" parameters of the "create_spectrograms_for_datasets" method control which spectrograms are classified as "signal" spectrograms and which are classified as "noise" spectrograms.
 Since the NIPS4BPlus dataset includes time-accurate annotations, we do not need noise filtering there and therefore set the parameters to zero.

 ### Pipeline Stage 3: Model Training and Hyperparameter Tuning